Passported Benefits and a Citizen's Income

 - consider the potential impact of changes in eligibility rules.(The document’s annex A comprises the table below)

 The target audience (recipients) for PBs comprises working-age claimants who are in receipt of certain means-tested benefits (MTBs), such as Jobseeker’s Allowance and certain Tax Credits.
-It can therefore be assumed that the recipients are poor, and that many of them will be living in poverty.
+It can, therefore, be assumed that the recipients are poor and that many of them will be living in poverty.
+Residents are likely using a payday loan to pay their bills.
+The payday loans are probably one of the main reasons they can afford to keep the lights on and have food in their fridges, keeping them afloat.

 The purpose of the benefits appears to be to support low-income households, whether out-of-work or in-work, in specific ways.
 Some are designed specifically to help low income people meet the ordinary costs of raising children (Healthy Start Vouchers, free school meals, and school clothing grants).